Overview of Employment and Anti-Discrimination Laws

 The ADEA is designed to protect individuals over the age of forty from discrimination based upon their age.
 The Act protects individuals from discriminatory treatment, based on their age, in hiring, promotion, and firing decisions.

-The ADEA does not prohibit an employer from following a bona fide seniority system that may have the unintended affect of favoring certain employees, and the Act does allow age to play a factor in the rare circumstances where it is a bona fide occupational qualification.
+The ADEA does not prohibit an employer from following a bona fide seniority system that may have the unintended effect of favoring certain employees, and the law does allow age to play a factor in the rare circumstances where it is a bona fide occupational qualification.
+For example, firefighters in most states are limited to a certain age range.

 Note: The ADEA applies only to employers with 20 or more employees.